 That being the case, you’ll want to treat each visitor differently.

-You might point Visitor A, the small business owner, to to a blog post about how they can implement your freemium software.
+You might point Visitor A, the small business owner, to a blog post about how they can implement your freemium software.
 They might become a great customer as they grow their business, but right now they aren’t an ideal high-value lead.

 The other visitor, the Head of People for the mid-market company, is a totally different story.
-This is the exact person you want to reach, so it’s critical that the page be optimized for a conversion.
+This is the exact person you want to reach, so it’s critical that the page is optimized for conversion.
 That might mean pointing them to a case study or testimonial about how a similar business implemented your product at scale with great success.
 You could also provide a phone number to call priority sales support.
 You want to pull out all the stops in terms of encouraging this customer to take action.

 There are other ways of using customized content to serve these two distinct visitors.
 Want some idea?